Yeswanth2878/nist-compliance-reports/README.md

 - Click the `pr_url` to see the full analysis

 The real value is in those GitHub pull requests - they contain professional compliance reports that your team can review and act on.

-**You can find the sample ouputs in the branches of this repositry which are actually pushed to this repositry after executing of the code from local host server**
+**Sample Outputs Available**
+Check the branches of this repository to see real examples Each branch contains actual reports generated from successful test runs Examples include different topics like "cybersecurity framework", "secure software development", and "DevOps security" These show exactly what your reports will look like after the system processes NIST updates

 ## What You Get